synapticloop/copyrightr/src/docs/usage.md

-copyrightr updates the copyright year throughout the files

-This will also log a warning if no copyright line is found in one of the included files.
+This plugin will either update the copyright years in to included filesets, or will log information to the console as a preview to the changes.

+## Warning

+This will over-write the files without notice (unless `dryRun = true` is set in the configuration).

 ## How it works